liquidity-network/liquidity-sdk/docs/endpoints/transfers.rst

 Transfers
 ---------

-Transfers endpoint manages wallet transfers.
-You should use it to send and checks the state of your transfers.
-It saves all transfers you make in a database.
-Therefore it is possible to retrieve your funds if the hub goes down, satisfying the non-custodian property.
+Transfers endpoint manage wallet transfers and are used to send and check the state of your transfers.
+All transfers made are saved to a database.
+Consequently, it is possible to retrieve your funds if the hub is unresponsive, satisfying the non-custodian property.

 .. _header-n8811: